pwsafe/pwsafe/README.DEVELOPERS.txt

 3. XML Processing: Originally, PasswordSafe used Microsoft's XML library for XML parsing and validation.
 For portability, we're now working on support for the Expat and Xerces XML libraries, which are available for non-Windows platforms.
 See their web sites for more information.
 Note: Xerces V3.0.0 at revision 707374 or greater is needed to correct a memory leak processing password history entries.

 To determine which XML library to use while building PasswordSafe, we've defined a new preprocessor variable (USE_XML_LIBRARY).
-If NOT defined, the compiled Password Safewill not process XML files (databases or filter definitions in XML format).
+If NOT defined, the compiled Password Safe will not process XML files (databases or filter definitions in XML format).
 Filters within a database will be treated as 'Unknown Fields' and will remain unchanged so that other versions of Password Safe that do support XML parsing